Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Polytheism- the belief in multiple Gods.

 Pontificate- to express opinions or judgments in a dogmatic way.
-To give an apologetic or defense; polemic.
+To give an apologetic, polemic, or defense.
+Exposit, posit, expound.

 Posit- to place, put, or set.
-Lay down or assume as a fact or principle; postulate, assumption.
-To put forward, as for consideration or study; suggest: Take as a given; assume as a postulate or axiom; "He posited three basic laws of nature."
+Lay down, exposit, infer, or assume as a fact or principle.
+To suggest or put forward for consideration or study.
+Take as a given.
+Assume as a postulate, an assumption, or axiom.
+"He posited three basic laws of nature."

-Postulate- To posit, suggest, make claim for, demand.
+Postulate- To infer, posit, suggest, make claim for, or demand.
 To assume or assert the truth, reality, or necessity of, especially as a basis of an argument.
 Something assumed without proof as being self-evident or generally accepted.
-Axiomatic.
+Axiomatic, conjecture, surmise, supposition, hypothesis, theory.

 Potentiality- the term in philosophy meaning a being has the abiltity to change.
 Unlike God who is immutable, humans have the potential for change.
 God is uncaused actuality who has no potentiality.

 Practical- relating to, governed by, or acquired through practice or action, rather than theory, speculation, or ideas.
 Manifested in or involving practice.
+Phenomenal.
 Can mean level-headed, efficient, and unspeculative.
+Ant: noumenal.

 Precept- doctrine, tenet, belief, rule, principle, creed, teaching, motif.

-Predicate- prove or establish an argument based on the facts; deduce, corroborate.
+Predicate- prove or establish an argument based on the facts.
+Validate, confirm, adduce, deduce, infer, corroborate, verify, strengthen.

 Predilection- a partiality or preference in favor of something.
 Bias, presupposition, favoritism, premise.

-Predominant- supreme, essential, prevalent, highest, rudimentary, paramount, fundamental, portentious, critical, significant.
+Predominant- supreme, imperative, essential, prevalent, highest, rudimentary, paramount, fundamental, portentious, critical, significant.

 Preposterous- contradictory, unreasonable, inconsistent, absurd, irrational.